chlyz/i3ipc-dynamic-tiling/README.md

 layouts and the _secondary_ container can be toggled to be on the side of the _main_ container of underneath it.

-There is also a _tabbed_ mode mimicking the monocle mode of `dwm` and `xmonad` that temporarily moves all windows to the main container and enables the _tabbed_ layout, all the while remembering the tiling of the containers so that the workspace is recreated when the _tabbed_ mode is toggled.
+There are also several alternatives implemented to mimic the monocle mode of `dwm` and `xmonad`.

 ### Focus